calum74/cutty/doc/with.md

 Sample: [with.cpp](../samples/with.cpp)

+Solves the problem of sharing state across function boundaries, without the drawbacks of global variables and singletons.

 *With* allows you to pass arguments to nested functions without adding them to function signatures.
 It gives the convenience of global variables without the drawbacks.